Jordan Mintz: SEC issues

 On March 28, 2007, the U.S. Securities and Exchange Commission (SEC) filed a civil complaint against Mintz, claiming that he participated in fraud in 2001 by arranging murky disclosures of Enron's repurchase of a money-losing Brazilian power plant from a partnership run by former finance chief Andrew Fastow.
 Mintz's lawyer, Christopher Mead of Washington, said that Mintz will fight the charges vigorously, reminding reporters: "If you can find anyone at Enron who did more to regulate the relationship between Andy Fastow and Enron, please let me know who that is."

 This complaint by the SEC came as a surprise, since Mintz was praised as a whistleblower and even considered a "hero" by followers of the Enron scandal.

 In 2009, Mintz resolved these charges, admitting no wrongdoing.
 As part of this resolution, he was banned from practicing securities law for two years and paid $25,000 civil fines and $1 in disgorgement.
 In 2011, he was allowed to practice securities law again.

 Personal life

-Mintz has five children: Evan, Ally, Andrew, Nicky, and Emery.
+Mintz has five children: Evan, Ally, Andrew, Carly, and Emery.
 Evan was a 2017 Pulitzer finalist for editorial writing at the Houston Chronicle.